-Your visit to Pleasant Prairie doesn’t have to be all about appointments, competition or business.
+Your visit to Pleasant Prairie doesn’t have to be all about appointments, competition, or business.
 You’ll want to make time to relax and explore one of the numerous other parks and gardens in Pleasant Prairie.
-For example, our very own Ingram Park contains a walking trail around a beloved fishing pond.
+For example, our very own Ingram Park contains a walking trail around a beloved fishing pond and two fenced-in dog parks.
 Village Green Park, a 29-acre community park, also offers a walking path.
 So pack a picnic lunch and get ready to enjoy the sights and sounds of the great outdoors, here in Pleasant Prairie.
 We're happy to help you get your steps in for the day!

 Trails in Nearby Kenosha

 Only a hop, skip, and a jump from Pleasant Prairie is our lovely neighbor to the east, Kenosha, Wisconsin.
 While visiting, adventurers are sure to find a new twist to their exploration on the Kenosha County Bike Trail, a former railway corridor.
 Directly accessible from our own Rolling Meadows Park, this 14-mile long path is an ideal trek for any cyclist.